nebari-dev/nebari-docs/docs/docs/how-tos/nebari-aws.md

 nebari deploy -c nebari-config.yaml
 ```

-The terminal will prompt you to press <kbd>enter<kbd> to check the authentication credentials that were added as part of the preceding `nebari init` command.
+The terminal will prompt you to press <kbd>enter</kbd> to check the authentication credentials that were added as part of the preceding `nebari init` command.
 Once Nebari is
 authenticated, it will start its infrastructure deployment process, which will take a few minutes to complete.

 Once you reach the `04-kubernetes-ingress` stage of the deploy process you will be prompted to set the **A/CNAME** records manually for your registered domain name.
 Please